Techtonica/curriculum/javascript/basic-js-practice.md

 To self-assess understanding of concepts.

 ## Directions
-- Complete each Challenge in seperate repl.it or codepen.io project, and save the links all together in a document so you and your mentor can access them easily later.
+- Complete each Challenge in a seperate repl.it or codepen.io project, and save the links all together in a document so you and your mentor can access them easily later.
 - Before next week begins, weaker concepts should be reviewed, discussed with peers, and if there is still confusion, discuss with your mentor.

 ## Challenges